Want windows on your garage doors? Here’s what you need to know

 It is important to ask yourself why you want windows on garage doors for your home.
 Trying to add that extra curb side appeal before selling your home?
 Perhaps you’re just giving your home a facelift.
 Maybe the light bulbs in your garage just aren’t cutting it, and you’d like some natural light in there to help with visibility.

-The reasons for adding window inserts is different for everyone, but thankfully there are many styles to suit every need.
+The reasons for adding garage window inserts is different for everyone, but thankfully there are many styles to suit every need.

-If visual appeal is what you value, then ensuring that the window inserts match or complement the existing window frames of your house should be a priority.
+If visual appeal is what you value, then ensuring that the garage window inserts match or complement the existing window frames of your house should be a priority.

 Perhaps you’re turning your garage space into a living area such as a workout space or art studio, and want as much natural light as possible.
 If so, a plain tinted insert might work best in order to allow the space to fill with light, making the space as welcoming as possible.